West Fork, Arkansas: Education

 All of the West Fork schools are co-located on School Avenue, west of the White River.
 West Fork's official school mascot is a tiger.

 Media

 West Fork is the home of the Washington County Observer newspaper.

+Transportation

+As of 2023, there is no fixed route transit service in West Fork.
+Ozark Regional Transit operates demand-response service in the city.
+The nearest intercity bus service is provided by Jefferson Lines in nearby Fayetteville.